DinoChiesa/apigee-edge-js/README.md

 ## What is possible here?

 As you can see from the function list above, pretty much all the basic stuff you want to do with Apigee Edge administration is here.
-There are some gaps but those are being filled in as need arises.
+There are some gaps (for example around companies and companyapps); we can fill those in as need arises.
+(Pull requests welcomed)

 You can examine [the examples directory](./examples) for some example code illustrating some practical possibilities.
 A few specific code examples are shown here.